-Since Proxy Service is created based on an existing Business Service, request is already configured to be routed from proxy service to business service.
+Create Message Flow Since Proxy Service is created based on an existing Business Service, the request is already configured to be routed from proxy service to business service.
 Let us verify this.
 Click on Edit Message Flow icon from Actions section.

 From Edit Message Flow window, we can see the message flow is already established.
 Click on Cancel to go back to project details page.

 Let us save our work.
 Click on Activate button from Change Center.
 Click on Submit button.

 Testing Proxy Service Click on ProxyService folder link from Project Explorer.

 Click on Launch Test Console action as shown below.

 Leave the default values for all fields except for Payload.
 Enter orafmwschool as input element value.
 Click on Execute.